Complex (super)-matrix models with external sources and $q$-ensembles of Chern-Simons and ABJ(M) type: Noncommutative scalar theory with background field

 \section{Noncommutative scalar theory with background field}

-In this section we review the LSZ model: in the first subsection, the geometric construction of the Moyal plane is sketched, in the presence of a background magnetic field, while the second subsection is dedicated to the construction of a scalar field theory with quartic interaction.
-This provides a motivation and a physical background for the study of the matrix model \eqref{eq:CSMM} worked out in section \ref{sec:CSesLSZ}.
+In this section we review the LSZ model: in the first subsection, the geometric construction of the Moyal plane in the presence of a background magnetic field is sketched, while the second subsection is dedicated to the construction of a scalar field theory with quartic interaction.
+This provides a motivation and a physical background for the study of the matrix model \eqref{eq:CSMM}, that will be thoroughly analyzed in section \ref{sec:CSesLSZ}.
+The content of this section follows \cite{LSZ2}, although for the derivation of the matrix model in subsection \ref{sec:LSZMMderivation} we use a slightly different formalism than the original work, that will allow us a more direct comparison with the results in the next section.